MartiZu/Help-dev-app/README.md

 1. Clone the repository: `git clone [repository_url]`
 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`
-4. In a separate terminal run teh backend with typing `json-server --watch --port 4000 ./data/data.json`

 ## How did we include Next Js features?
 Use of image components and font imports for optimization.